scottys88/aws-certification-cloud-practitioner-notes/notes/security-and-compliance/README.md

 ## AWS Config

+> Keeps track of the configuration changes over time.
+For example to see if we're compliant with certain policies.

 With AWS Config we can track, audit and record the resources configurations and the compliance of them over time.

 - Possibility of storing the configuration data into S3 (analyzed by Athena)